"""

 ## Now check if the first element in the sample list is a list as well that has an element

-## Seems like it is the standard format
+## Seems like it is the legacy format

 output = fn( data['sample'][0] )